Frequently Asked Questions

-Endometrial cancer is cancer of the endometrium, which is the lining of the uterus.
+Endometrial cancer is cancer of the endometrium, the lining of the uterus.
 It is the most common type of cancer that affects the female reproductive organs.
 The most common type of endometrial cancer (type 1) grows slowly.
 It most often is found only inside the uterus.
 Type 2 is less common.
-It grows more rapidly and tends to spread to other parts of the body.
+It grows more quickly and often spreads to other parts of the body.

 Endometrial intraepithelial neoplasia (EIN) is a condition that may lead to type 1 endometrial cancer.
 In EIN, areas of the endometrium grow too thick and show changes that look like cancer.
-Abnormal uterine bleeding is a common sign of EIN.
-Diagnosis and treatment of EIN can prevent it from becoming cancer.
+Abnormal uterine bleeding is a common sign of EIN, so it is important to talk with your obstetrician–gynecologist (ob-gyn) about any abnormal bleeding.
+Early diagnosis and treatment of EIN can prevent it from becoming cancer.

 Some of the risk factors for endometrial cancer include the following:

-Age—Most cases of endometrial cancer are diagnosed in women who are past menopause and are in their mid-60s.
+Age—Most cases of endometrial cancer are diagnosed after menopause, in your mid-60s.

-Levels of hormones—The levels of estrogen and progesterone in a woman’s body can affect her risk of endometrial cancer.
+Levels of hormones—The levels of estrogen and progesterone in your body can affect your risk of endometrial cancer.
 When estrogen is present without enough progesterone, it can cause the endometrium to become too thick.
-This condition can occur in women with irregular menstrual periods, during perimenopause and menopause, and with certain medical disorders, such as polycystic ovary syndrome (PCOS).
-It also can occur in women who have a uterus who use estrogen-only therapy to treat menopause symptoms.
+This condition can develop if you have irregular menstrual periods, are in perimenopause or menopause, or have certain medical disorders, such as polycystic ovary syndrome (PCOS).

 Being overweight—Having a body mass index (BMI) of 25 or greater is a major risk factor for endometrial cancer.
 As BMI increases, so does the risk of cancer.